Skip to main content

 Centered text reading “What is Claude?” with the Claude orange star logo on a warm wooden desk workspace, featuring a laptop, coffee mug, smartphone, and soft glowing network-style background, designed for an AI explainer banner.

-• The New Heavyweight: Claude Opus 4.6 launched on Feb 5, 2026, specifically for agentic AI and financial research.
+• The New Heavyweight: Claude Opus 4.6 is the gold standard for agentic workflows and advanced reasoning.

-• Founding: Created by Anthropic, founded in 2021 by siblings Dario and Daniela Amodei after exiting OpenAI.
+• Founding: Created by Anthropic, founded in 2021 by siblings Dario and Daniela Amodei.

 What is Claude?